-The agreements provide for various payments to the executive officer or his beneficiaries in the event of his death, disability or termination of employment or a change in control.
+The employment agreements provide for various payments to the executive officer or his beneficiaries in the event of his death, disability or termination of employment.
 In the event of death or disability, during the remainder of the term of the agreement, the Company will continue to pay the executive or his beneficiaries, as applicable, the executive's annual base salary at the same time and in the same manner as if he had continued to perform services under the agreement.
 In addition, the executive or his surviving spouse is entitled to receive the same level of health insurance provided to other executives of the Company.
-If the executive's employment is terminated by the Company for cause or because the executive violated any non-competition, anti-solicitation or confidentiality provisions of the agreement, the agreement terminates without further obligation to the executive except for (i) payment in cash within 30 days of the termination date of an amount equal to the executive's annual base salary through the termination date and any accrued vacation pay, (ii) payment of any compensation previously deferred by the executive in accordance with the terms of the plan or agreement under which such compensation was deferred, and (iii) payment of any amounts due pursuant to the terms of any applicable welfare benefit plans.
-"Cause" means the Company, acting in good faith based upon information known to the Company, determines that the employee has (i) failed to perform in a material respect his obligations under the agreement, (ii) been convicted of a felony, or (iii) committed a material act of fraud, dishonesty or gross misconduct that is materially injurious to the Company.
-If the Company terminates the executive's employment other than for cause, including in the case of Mr. Sidwell a termination by Mr. Sidwell for "good reason" within two years after a change in control, the Company is required to pay to the executive a lump sum equal to three times the executive's base salary for one year at the rate in effect immediately prior to the executive's termination, any accrued vacation pay and any compensation previously deferred by the executive in accordance with the terms of any deferred compensation plan or agreement.
-Upon such a termination, Mr. Sidwell's agreement provides that the restrictions on his initial grant of restricted stock will lapse and the exercisability of his initial stock option grant will be accelerated except as limited by the specific terms of the Incentive Plan and his award agreement.
+If the executive's employment is terminated by the Company for "cause" or because the executive violated any non-competition, anti-solicitation or confidentiality provisions of the agreement, the agreement terminates without further obligation to the executive except for payment of accrued amounts (including any deferred compensation).
+If the Company terminates the executive's employment other than for cause, the Company is required to pay to the executive a lump sum equal to three times the executive's base salary for one year at the rate in effect immediately prior to the executive's termination, any accrued vacation pay and any compensation previously deferred by the executive in accordance with the terms of any deferred compensation plan or agreement.